iainquayle/birch/issues.md

 remaining symbols are @, #, $

 add tail keyword and specification, or rec keyword which would allow for recursing on anon functions.

 ## tokens

-and, or, not, .>, .< ..., or the haskell versions